X16Community/x16-docs/X16 Reference - 03 - BASIC.md

 This saves the currently loaded BASIC program to a file.
 If the device number is not supplied, SAVE will use the default drive.
 This is usually the SD card.

 Note that SAVE will not overwrite an existing file by default.
-To do this, you must prefix the filename with @:, like this: `SAVE &quot;@:filename&quot;`
+To do this, you must prefix the filename with @:, like this: `SAVE "@:filename"`

 **EXAMPLES of SAVE:**